NotTooScareyShellScripts/revfat-4rpi.sh/README.md

      * Script Currently setup to expect a 3 partition layer as follows:
             1:/boot 2:swap 3:/rootfs .
-               If  dont use 3 parts as stated in your lmc project, change the script as needed.
+               If  dont use 3 parts as stated in your lmc project, eg. if you want to use this on raspbian, then change the NR== line in script for 'rootfs' to match your layout.

      Also,